Dallionking/sigma-devsquad/Phases/phase 10.md

 Upon completion of all tiers, Phase 10 will have delivered:

 ### **Infrastructure Achievements:**
-- ✅ Complete analytics database schema with dashboards, widgets, metrics, and reports tables
+- ✅ New "Workspace" navigation item integrated into Vibe DevSquad UI.
+- ✅ Basic WebContainer view component scaffolded.
-- ✅ Comprehensive Next.js API routes for dashboard management and analytics operations
+- ✅ Backend API endpoints for project file management implemented.
-- ✅ Advanced visualization library setup with D3.js, Recharts, and custom chart components
-- ✅ Professional UI component library for dashboard interfaces

 ### **Business Logic Features:**
-- ✅ Full dashboard management with creation, customization, sharing, and templates
-- ✅ Advanced widget management with configuration, data binding, and positioning
+- ✅ Core WebContainer API integrated for in-browser development environments.
+- ✅ Functional code editor and terminal components within the Workspace.
+- ✅ Real-time WebSocket communication established for AI agent interaction.
-- ✅ Comprehensive metrics collection and processing with real-time updates
+- ✅ New WebContainer MCP defined and integrated with core AI agents.
-- ✅ Complete reporting functionality with scheduled generation and multiple export formats

 ### **Quality Assurance:**
+- ✅ Basic WebContainer functionality (file operations, terminal) validated.
-- ✅ Enhanced visualization design with consistent theming and animations
+- ✅ Project loading and persistence verified.
-- ✅ Interactive dashboard features with filtering, drill-down, and cross-filtering
+- ✅ AI agent interaction with WebContainer environment confirmed.
-- ✅ Responsive design optimized for mobile, tablet, and desktop experiences
-- ✅ Performance optimizations for large datasets and real-time updates
+- ✅ Overall UI/UX flow and contextual loading validated.

 ### **Technical Achievements:**
-- ✅ Research-driven development using Context7 MCP and Perplexity MCP
+- ✅ Research-driven development using Context7 MCP and Perplexity MCP.
-- ✅ Magic UI component integration for consistent design patterns
+- ✅ Magic UI component integration for consistent design patterns.
-- ✅ Comprehensive QA verification using Operative.sh MCP
+- ✅ Comprehensive QA verification using Operative.sh MCP.
-- ✅ Git-disciplined development with tier-based commits and pushes
+- ✅ Git-disciplined development with tier-based commits and pushes.

-**Phase 10 (Dashboard and Analytics) is now complete and ready for production deployment.**
+**Phase 10 (WebContainer Integration) is now complete and ready for production deployment.**

+DO NOT MAKE ANY ASSUMPTIONS WHEN CREATING THE .MD FILES - YOU MUST ADHERE TO EXACTLY WHAT YOU FIND INSIDE CONTEXT7 - COMMANDS, VERSION, ECT ARE VITAL TO THIS -DO NOT GO OFF YOUR OWN KNOWLEDGE AT ANY POINT AND FOLLOW EXACTLY WHAT IS FOUND INSIDE CONTEXT7 WITH GREAT LEVELS OF ACCUARCY